Beth Lapides: First Lady campaign

 Lapides ran a satirical 1992 campaign to make First Lady an elected position.
 She was featured on CNN, The Montel Williams Show and was invited to be on Oprah.
 People magazine, the Los Angeles Times, and Interview magazine all covered the campaign.
-She received as many electoral votes as Ross Perot.

 Filmography

-Lapides appeared in the Sex and the City TV series as a performance artist Marina Abramowitz in the "One" episode (2003), in which Carrie meets Aleskander.
+Lapides appeared in the sixth season of Sex and the City TV series as the performance artist Marina Abramović in the twelfth episode "One" (2003), in which Carrie meets Aleksandr.
 Lapides wrote a piece for the New York Times Magazine about it, which was killed the night before publication.